 NTU follows the non-tolerance guidelines for sexual harassment according to P.L.
 92-318.
-Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and/or verbal or physical conduct of a sexual nature which intimidates or causes fear.
-It is the policy of Navajo Technical University that sexual harassment is reprehensible and will not be tolerated.
-No student, employee, or job applicant should be discriminated against on the basis of sex.
+Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and/or verbal or physical conduct of a sexual nature that intimidates or causes fear.
+It is the policy of Navajo Technical University that sexual harassment is reprehensible and will not No student, employee, or job be tolerated. applicant should be discriminated against on the basis of sex.
 Such discrimination subverts the mission of NTU and threatens the careers of students, faculty, and staff.
 Sexual harassment of any type is a violation of Title VII of the Civil Rights Act of 1964 and Title IX of the Educational Amendments of 1972.
-NTU is committed to creating and maintaining a in which students. community administration, and staff can work together in a humane atmosphere free from all forms of disrespectful conduct, harassment, exploitation, or intimidation.
-It is the intention of NTU to take corrective action needed to prevent, correct, and if necessary, to discipline behavior that violates this policy.
-Anyone who believes she/he may have experienced sexual harassment may either inform the Title IX coordinator at 505-387-7415.
+NTU is committed to creating and maintaining a community in which students, administration, and staff can work together in a humane atmosphere free from all forms of disrespectful conduct, harassment, exploitation, or intimidation.
+NTU intends to take the corrective action needed to prevent, correct, and if necessary, discipline behavior that violates this policy.
+Anyone who believes she/he may have experienced sexual harassment may inform the Title IX coordinator at 505-387-7415.